Arnold Shortman | Helga G. Pataki | Students of P.S. 118: Mr. Simmons' Class, Other Students | The Adults: Part One, Part Two | Other Kids

 - Forceful Kiss: Just loves giving these to Rhonda.

 - Jerkass: Probably the most obnoxious of all the kids, which is saying something.
+At worst, he's an obsessive, moody and erratic sociopath.

 - Laughing Mad: Often as part of his Evil Laugh.